 The objective of a one-stop, interactive, and curated resource and network of expertise did not exist …Until now.

-Servicewomen’s Salute – Hommage aux Femmes Militaires began in 2017 as a citizen-led volunteer Canada 150 Campaign ToKnow, Honour, andStrengthen the historic, and continuing contributions of former and current Canadian Armed Forces servicewomen to Canada.
+Servicewomen’s Salute – Hommage aux Femmes Militaires Canada began in 2017 as a citizen-led volunteer Canada 150 Campaign ToKnow, Honour, andStrengthen the historic and continuing contribution of former and current Canadian Armed Forces servicewomen to Canada.

-The Servicewomen’s Salute 2017 fact-finding exercise behind this Legacy Campaign found significant offers of help and interest by former and current servicewomen and men, Members of Parliament and Senators, Canadian War Museum, local museums and archives, Military Gals Facebook Administrators, Historica Canada, Nursing Sisters Association of Canada, WRCNS Toronto branch, HMCS York and Carleton, many university researchers, Women in Defence and Security, ‘hidden gems’ of Canadian history, archived local records and artwork located all over Canada.
-We found many many former and current women with hugely fascinating stories, and much laughter.
+The 2017 Servicewomen’s Salute fact-finding exercise behind the Canada 150 Legacy Campaign found significant offers of help and interest by former and current servicewomen and men, Members of Parliament and Senators, Canadian War Museum, local museums and archives, public libraries, Military Gals Facebook site Administrators, Historica Canada, Nursing Sisters Association of Canada, WRCNS Toronto branch, HMCS York and Carleton, many university researchers, Women in Defence and Security, and ‘hidden gems’ of Canadian history, archived local records and artwork located all over Canada.
+We found many many former and current women with hugely fascinating stories, and shared much laughter.

 The Canada 150 Servicewomen’s Salute Organizing Committee ended the Canada 150 sesquicentennial year by staging the Canada 150 Servicewomen’s Salute at the Canadian War Museum honouring and recognizing Canadian Armed Forces servicewomen.

-a. creation of an online, interactive SWS Search Directory of historical and contemporary resources describing Canadian military women’s history, lived experience, research, artistic expression, and artifact catalogue listings.
+a. the start of building online, interactive SWS Search Directories of historical and contemporary resources describing Canadian military women’s history, lived experience, research, artistic expression, and artifact catalogue listings.

-c.
-Incorporation of a Servicewomen’s Salute Member Association to recognize and support former and current Reserve and Regular Forces servicewomen’s loyalty and contribution to Canada.
+f.
+Incorporation of Servicewomen’s Salute – Hommage aux Femmes Militaires Canada as a Military Member Association and employment social enterprise recognizing and supporting former and current Reserve and Regular Forces servicewomen’s loyalty and contribution to Canada.